How to apply for IACS Accreditation

 Each year, accredited centers are assessed an annual Accreditation Fee.
 This fee must be paid annually to remain in good standing.

-Additionally, accredited centers are required to submit an Annual Review each year to self-attest to continued compliance with IACS Standards.
+Additionally, accredited centers are required to submit an Annual Review each year to self-attest to continued compliance with IACS Standards and progress on prior recommendations.
 There is no separate fee associated with the Annual Review.

 Centers are required to undergo re-accreditation every eight years, including a submitting full application packet, site visit, and the peer-reviews.